jakubmazanec/tools/.changeset/wet-hairs-clap.md

 ---
-"@jakubmazanec/carson-templates": patch
+'@jakubmazanec/carson-templates': patch
 ---

-Adds missing `lodash` dependency to the `projects/remix-app` template.
+Adds missing `lodash` and a changelog package dependencies to the `projects/remix-app` template.